David-WZhao/CausalARG/README.md

 #### Using trained model
 1. Open the Colab link we provided (https://colab.research.google.com/drive/1lzLFccXoGSYej1iVb1Y3TGuGfvF-EDDi?usp=sharing).
-2. Download the trained model in our github link, i.e. file "model.pth".
+2. Download the trained model in our github link, i.e. the file "model.pth".
 3. Upload the "model.pth" to the file directory in Coalb file, as shown in the following pictures.

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/a49bedb4-cd77-4ddc-9f40-e0bd5eccda19)